 No matter if all the paperwork is in place, there’s still the little matter of the all-powerful insurance company.
 If (and we all know there are endless reasons) the insurance company denies a procedure, then it’s a case of “Houston, we’ve got a problem.”

 Just as problematic as flat out denial, is the reality that some people’s insurance policies are really, really complicated.
-All of which means, in short, don’t mess with the insurance companies and their strict procedures and requirements.
+All of which means, in short, don’t mess with the insurance companies and their strict procedures and requirements if you want to reduce the surgery cancellation rate.

 Make it crystal clear exactly what patients can and can’t do in the run up to surgery.
 Lay out this information clearly (we’re talking big print) so there is no confusion.
 Be sure to highlight and bold the warnings about eating and stopping medications before surgery.